Linking to other posts in your own website or domain is called internal linking.

 Enter the destination URL

-Paste in the URL of your target link, enter the Link Text to display with the link and tick the ‘Open link in a new window/tab’ box to open the link in a new window/tab …
+Paste in your target destination URL, enter the anchor text associated with the link and choose whether to open the link in a new window …

 Or link to existing content

-This is the feature that allows you to create internal links.
-Start typing a word or keyword phrase related to the post or page you want to hyperlink into the Search field.
-WordPress automatically begins looking for pages and posts containing those words …
+This is the linking section that lets you add internal links to your content.
+Enter a word or keyword phrase related to the post you want to hyperlink in the Search field.
+WordPress will automatically retrieve related posts and pages containing those words …

-Click on the page or post you would like to link to, and the URL of your selected item automatically gets inserted into the fields in the destination URL field …
+Select the title of the page or post you would like to link to, and the item’s URL automatically gets inserted into the destination URL section …

-(Select the page or post you would like to link your content to)
+(Select the page or post to link to in your content)

-(Link content in WordPress to custom post types in addition to default posts or pages)
+(Link your content to custom post types in addition to default pages or posts)

-If you would like the linked content to open in a new browser window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you would like to open your linked content in a new browser window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …

-Note that the ability to open links in a new window can be used in both internal and external links …
+Note that the ability to open links in a new window or tab can be used in both internal and external links …

 WordPress Automatically Detects Broken Links

-From WP 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update your link before publishing it to your site. …
+From WordPress 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to fix your link before publishing it to your site. …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)